Mohanakri/K8s-Admin-kode-kloud/docs/02-Core-Concepts/04-ETCD-For-Beginners.md

 # ETCD for Beginners
   - Take me to the [Video Tutorial](https://kodekloud.com/topic/etcd-for-beginners/)

-  In this section, we will take a quick look at introduction to ETCD for beginners.
-  - What is ETCD?
-  - What is a Key-Value Store?
-  - How to get started quickly with ETCD?
-  - How to operate ETCD?

- ## What is a ETCD?
-     - ETCD is a distributed reliable key-value store that is simple, secure & Fast.

 The article provides a beginner-friendly introduction to ETCD, a distributed key-value store often used in Kubernetes.
 Here's a summary of the main points:

 - **Introduction to ETCD:**